dyfet/hitycho/FEATURES.md

 # Features

-Busuto consists of a series of C++ 20 header files that typically are installed under and included from /usr/include/busuto and linkable library code that is focused on core functionality I use in server application development.
-Some of these are templated headers only, and some require linking with the busuto runtime library this package builds.
+HiTycho consists of a series of individual C++ 20 header files that typically are installed under and included from /usr/include/hitycho for use in HPX applications.
+Some of these are template headers, but all are meant to be used directly inline.
 These currently include:

-NOTE: Busuto indeed can be built for Microsoft Windows if you use MingW32 with posix support.
-Some features and functionality may be disabled when building for Windows.
-There is no support for building Windows targets with MSVC.

-## atomic.hpp
+## atomics.hpp

 Atomic types and lockfree data structures.
 This includes lockfree stack, buffer, and unordered dictionary implementations which are something like C#